 How Does Trazodone Interact With Other Drugs?

-If your dog has to take diuretics, antibiotics, antifungals, monoamine oxidase inhibitors, aspirin, or any anti-inflammatory drugs, Trazodone might not be suitable for them.
+If your dog has to take diuretics, antibiotics, antifungals, monoamine oxidase inhibitors, aspirin, or any anti-inflammatory drugs, Trazodone might not suit them.

-Drug interactions specific to which brands your dog is currently taking are best assessed by your veterinarian who can tailor any medication specifically to your dog’s needs.
+Drug interactions specific to which brands your dog is currently taking are best assessed by your veterinarian, who can tailor any medication to your dog’s needs.

 What Should I Do If My Dogs Gets Into Trazodone Or I Suspect There Is An Overdose?